+O what are the davantages of this policy?
+0 What are the disadvantages of the policy?
+0 How might the policy be improved?
 0 Does the policy need to be replaced?
-0 What disagreements about this policy, if any, exist in our community?
-5b questions there is no policy currently in place to deal with the problem, ask the following 0 What sort of policy do you think might be needed to address the problem?
-0 What level(s), branch(es), or agency(ies) of government are responsible, or should've responsible, for dealing with the problem? ve any suggestions for where I might get more information about this problem rent positions people take on the problem?
+0 What disagreements about this policy, if any, exist in our community? questi there is no policy currently in place to deal with the problem, ask the following 0 What sort of policy do you think might be needed to address the problem?
+0 What level(s), branch(es), or agency(ies) of government are responsible, or should've responsible, for dealing with the problem?

-NAME:
+Name: